 How Much Time Do I Have to Bring a Water Craft Accident Claim Forward?

 New York State does not differentiate among claims depending upon what the injured party may have been riding or driving when it comes to the statute of limitations.
 General negligence is still subject to a three-year statute of limitations.
 However, even though you have that much time to sue, the most important elements of a case are often established through early investigation – including interviews and the sharing of facts about the incident with your attorney.
 It’s also important to get the proper medical care promptly.
 If you are injured in a boating accident due to somebody else’s carelessness or negligence, certainly the owner of that boat or the operator of that boat is legally responsible for your injuries.

 What Type of Injuries Usually Occur in a Boat Accident?

 The most common types of injuries we see in watercraft accidents are contusions, bumps, and bruises, but also broken bones, head injuries, and traumatic brain injuries because when the impact or collisions occurs, people typically get thrown about the boat quite seriously.
 There are not the same protections in a watercraft that there are in vehicles, so there are a lot of impact accidents as opposed to a car accident where there is a lot of whipping, and cervical acceleration/deceleration because you are held tightly in the seat by the seat belt.
 I advise clients that watercraft accidents can be a much more severe type of impact accident.

-If you or a loved one have been seriously injured on a boat or watercraft, contact Attorney Kenneth Szyszkowski in Buffalo to fight for you.
+If you or a loved one have been seriously injured on a boat or watercraft, contact our Buffalo injury lawyers to fight for you.